awesomephant/al-studio-website/projects/cenacolo.md

 ---
 "Dear Adalberto, I thought again about the meaning of "Cenacolo" you asked.
 If you consider the human aspect regardless of the theological side, I would say it is the definition of friendship and love.
 What food and a table surrender by people can represent?
 If not something that you give to the others to generate a friendship.
 Cenacolo is the place where you donate yourself to somebody else for love." - Mum

-This is an artwork commissioned by Adalberto's mother which I decided to paint together with my family and friends.
+This artwork was commissioned by Adalberto's mother and it was painted together with the artist's family and friends.
 The original artwork by Da Vinci has been an opportunity to gather among generations, talk, share experiences, and eat together.

 {% note %}

 Dimensions: 70 x 300 cm\
 Medium: acrylic on canvas

 {% endnote %}